 Georgianna is currently working in dual roles at UMass Boston.
 The first is as the Interim Chief Diversity Officer in the Office of Diversity and Inclusion.
 The second is as Executive Director for Commonwealth Compact, a workforce diversity project aimed at improving Massachusetts reputation as a leader in diversity and inclusion.
 She has served as an assistant commissioner for the MA Department of Transitional Assistant; executive director of Casa Myrna Vazquez and executive director of RESPOND, Inc., both are domestic violence agencies serving communities in and around Boston.
 She holds a BA in English, with a minor in cultural studies from Bentley University and a MS in Public Affairs from the McCormack Graduate School of Policy and Global Studies at UMass Boston.

-Hailing from Visakhapatnam, a coastal city in Andhra Pradesh, India, Anusha had completed most of her schooling followed by her Bachelor’s degree in Industrial Production Engineering from there.
-Soon after, she pursued a Post Graduate Diploma in Rural Management from Institute of Rural Management Anand (IRMA) in Gujarat, India where she was exposed to various NGOs during the two years there and after passing out, when she worked at Aga Khan Rural Support Programme (India), an NGO in central India, working in a tribal region.
-Her academic interests developed during her post graduate degree and were strengthened by her experiences at work, where she observed that the underlying values of management education and practice were not exactly aligned with democratic values of equality even in NGOs which claim to address issues of inequality in the society.
-She wants to focus her research on understanding how management discourse allows organizations to function as undemocratic spaces while perpetuating existing inequality.
-Her current research interests are in critical management studies, development management and NGOs, organizational inequality and hierarchical structures, sociology of organizations and visual research methods.
+Anusha has a Post Graduate Diploma in Rural Management from Institute of Rural Management Anand (IRMA) in Gujarat, India where she was exposed to various NGOs during the two-year program and after graduating, when she worked at an NGO in central India.
+Her academic interests developed during her post graduate degree and were strengthened by her experiences at work, where she observed that the underlying values of management were not exactly aligned with democratic values of equality even in NGOs which claimed to address issues of inequality in the society.
+She wants to focus her research on understanding how non-governmental organizations challenge or reinforce socio-economic hierarchies that exist in the society within their own organizational structure and leadership.
+Her current research interests are in socio-economic hierarchies and leadership of NGOs, intersectionality in organizations, hierarchical structures and sociology of organizations.

 A native of Nova Scotia, Chris’s family has close ties to the fishing and coal mining industries which have historically driven the local economy.
 He attended Dalhousie University in Halifax, before beginning a career in business development.
 After 15 years as an entrepreneur and general management consultant, he returned to Dalhousie for a Master of Environmental Studies (MES) degree to gain a better understanding of environment and resource management.
 His research interests revolve around the intersection of business and sustainability.
 Chris has worked with numerous businesses across a wide variety of industries and regions, including some of Canada’s top franchise companies and financial institutions.
 Chris has also worked in partnership with various economic development agencies, First Nation communities, and has served on several Team Canada Trade Missions to the US.